Blue Jays CF Springer carted off field after scary collision

 It looked as if Bichette’s right arm whacked Springer across the forehead.
 Bichette got up pretty quickly and stayed in the game after he was checked on by a trainer.
 A woozy Springer was helped to his feet as the cart was driven onto the field.

-The 33-year-old Springer, a four-time All-Star, encouraged the cheering crowd as he departed.
+The 33-year-old Springer, a four-time All-Star, encouraged the cheering crowd as the cart left the field.
 He was replaced by Jackie Bradley Jr.

-Toronto was swept out of the wild-card round with the loss in Game 2.
+Seattle beat Toronto 4-0 in Game 1 of the best-of-three series on Friday.

 Springer hit .267 with 25 homers, 76 RBIs and 14 steals this season.
 He was hit by a pitch on his left wrist in the eighth in the playoff opener.
 He went down in pain, but remained in the game.